Nativity play: Popular

 In Latin America pastorelas ('shepherd's plays') are performed in many local communities.
-These were imported during Spanish colonization of the Americas but are no longer common in Spain.
+These were imported during Spanish colonization of the Americas.
 They recount the story of the shepherds travelling to worship the newborn Christ, augmenting the Biblical text with apocryphal events, indigenous beliefs, regional features, anachronisms, satire and buffoonery.
 Each community's play evolves into a distinctive tradition.

+In Spain, such plays are less common today, with notable exceptions in Catalonia, where they persist in two principal forms.
+Pastorets are indoor theatrical performances, typically presenting the Nativity story from the perspective of the shepherds and recounting their journey to visit the Holy Family.
+Pessebres vivents (“living nativity scenes”) are outdoor productions consisting of a series of tableaux or enacted scenes representing episodes from the Nativity narrative; depending on the locality, participants may remain static or perform scripted actions.

 In Belgium, puppet theatres often put on variations on the Nativity play in the weeks before Christmas, with parents and their children in the audience.
 The play often depicts the Massacre of the Innocents which occurred after the birth of Jesus.
 Joan Gross traces this augmentation back to cryptic protests in the late nineteenth century against the abuse of native peoples by colonists in the King Leopold II's Congo Free State.

 In Townsville, Queensland Australia, the Stable on the Strand is an annual nativity play held at the city's oceanfront park.

 Nativity plays are also popular in the United States.
 Many larger congregations have an annual play which is popular in the community: one example is the Gift of Christmas, produced annually by Prestonwood Baptist Church at its main campus in Plano, Texas.

-It is also very popular in Eastern Europe, notably in Poland and Hungary.
+It is also very popular in Eastern Europe, notably in Ukraine, Poland and Hungary.